specialunderwear/django-easymode/docs/index.md

 Unsupported django features
 ===========================

-The following features django supports, are not supported by easymode:
+The following features, which django supports, are not supported by easymode:

 - ``Model.Meta.unique_together``
 - ``Field.unique_for_date``, ``Field.unique_for_month``, ``Field.unique_for_year``